spatie/searchindex/README.md

 [![Latest Stable Version](https://poser.pugx.org/spatie/searchindex/version.png)](https://packagist.org/packages/spatie/searchindex)
 [![License](https://poser.pugx.org/spatie/searchindex/license.png)](https://packagist.org/packages/spatie/searchindex)

 This is an opinionated Laravel 4 | 5 package to store and retrieve objects from [Elasticsearch](http://www.elasticsearch.org).
-It was tailor made for a project I was working on and only provides the functionality that I needed.
+It was tailormade for a project I was working on and only provides the functionality that I needed.
 If you need full control over elasticsearch via PHP, take a look at [the official low-level client](https://github.com/elasticsearch/elasticsearch-php).